Salinas, Ecuador - Things to Do in Salinas

 Beach Activities at Playa de Salinas

-Booking Tip: Tours cost $40-60 per person and last 3-4 hours.
-Book during peak season (July-August) well in advance.
-Choose operators with experienced naturalist guides and good safety records.
-Morning tours often have calmer seas.
+Booking Tip: Tours cost $40-60 per person and should be booked in advance during peak whale season.
+Choose operators with smaller boats for better viewing and less environmental impact.
+Morning tours often have calmer seas and better visibility.

 Getting There

-Salinas is located about 150 kilometers west of Guayaquil, Ecuador's largest city and main international gateway.
-The most convenient way to reach Salinas is by rental car or private transfer from Guayaquil, which takes approximately 2.5 hours via the coastal highway.
-Regular bus service is available from Guayaquil's main terminal for around $4-6, with several departures daily.
-Many visitors also fly into Guayaquil's José Joaquín de Olmedo International Airport and arrange ground transportation directly to Salinas through their hotels or tour operators.
+Salinas is located 140 kilometers west of Guayaquil, Ecuador's largest city and main international gateway.
+The most convenient way to reach Salinas is by rental car or private transfer from Guayaquil's José Joaquín de Olmedo International Airport, taking approximately 2.5 hours via the coastal highway.
+Regular bus service operates from Guayaquil's main terminal, with comfortable coaches making the journey in about 3 hours for $3-5.
+Some visitors also arrive via domestic flights to the small Salinas airport, though options are limited.

 Getting Around

-Salinas is a compact town that's easily walkable, especially along the main beachfront area and malecón.
-Taxis are readily available and inexpensive for longer distances, with most rides within town costing $2-5.
-Many hotels offer bicycle rentals for exploring the area at a leisurely pace.
-For visiting nearby attractions like La Chocolatera or other beaches along the peninsula, rental cars provide the most flexibility, or you can arrange tours through local operators.
-The town's grid layout makes navigation straightforward, and most attractions are concentrated along the waterfront.
+Salinas is a compact city that's easily walkable in the central beach and malecón areas.
+Taxis are abundant and inexpensive for longer distances, with rides within the city typically costing $2-5.
+Many hotels offer bicycle rentals for exploring the flat coastal roads.
+For visiting nearby attractions like La Chocolatera or archaeological sites, rental cars provide the most flexibility, though organized tours and taxi services are also available.
+The city's grid layout makes navigation straightforward for visitors.

 Where to Stay